kingkrmndl/NexaMart-Customer-Profitability-Analytics/README.md

 - East
 - West

-The company sells products across multiple categories through:
+The company sells products through:

 - Online
 - Store

+Customers are divided into:

+- Consumer
+- Small Business
+- Corporate

-Management wants to understand why revenue does not necessarily translate into proportional profitability.
+Management wants to understand why revenue growth does not necessarily translate into proportional profit growth.

-The objective is therefore to identify the customers, products, regions, channels, and business strategies that contribute most effectively to gross profit.
+The objective is to identify the customers, products, regions, channels, and strategies that contribute most effectively to business profitability.

 ---

 # 🎯 Business Problem

-Management needs a data-driven framework to answer the following questions:
+Management requires a data-driven framework to answer:

 1. Which products generate the most revenue and gross profit?
 2. Which products and categories have weak profitability?